 - Develop templates that can be used more than once;

 - Adopt a realistic approach for a leveraging strategy;

 - Sell the success of public and private collaboration

 “Public land in cities can be a great asset for urban investment, but it could also be a deterrent to investment if it is not used optimally; or is allowed to undermine market-led investment,” the report says.
 To achieve higher investment and better internal and external rates of return, it’s important to “marshal public land under the supervision of one public body, and use the land planning process to help create public and private value on the land.”

 About the Urban Land Institute

-The Urban Land Institute (uli.org) is a global nonprofit education and research institute supported by its members.
+The Urban Land Institute ( uli.org) is a nonprofit education and research institute supported by its members.
 Its mission is to provide leadership in the responsible use of land and in creating and sustaining thriving communities worldwide.
-Established in 1936, the Institute has nearly 30,000 members representing all aspects of land use and development disciplines, including more than 2,300 members in Western and Eastern Europe.
+Established in 1936, the Institute has nearly 30,000 members worldwide representing all aspects of land use and development disciplines.